Kitamaat: Elizabeth Long Memorial Home

 Beyond recurring epidemics of contagious illnesses, tuberculosis was the predominant threat.
 Margaret Butcher recorded in her journal that one family lost five of its six daughters who had been in the home to the disease.
 Butcher also wrote that during her first seven months at the home, eight of her former pupils had died.
 The situation led her to exclaim in one letter, “Which one will die next?” and to ask Miss Clarke, then matron of the home, whether “civilization” could be the cause.

 In 1922, when yet another schoolgirl at the home fell ill and died, Kitamaat parents took action.
 They pulled their children from the residence and refused to return them.
 In consultations with one another, the parents discovered that “of all the girls who have attended the school 49 have died, and 50 are alive.”
-A petition from the Haisla people of the village, signed “by practically every one of them old enough to sign,” called for the dismissal of the entire home staff, who, they said, had not provided their children with good or sufficient food and clothing or given them proper medical care.
+A petition from the Haisla people of the village, signed “by practically every one of them old enough to sign,” called for the dismissal of the entire home staff, who, they said, had not provided their children with good or sufficient food and clothing and had not given them proper medical care.

-These grievances prompted an investigation by the RCMP, who attended a meeting of community members, home officials, the missionary, and the Indian Agent.
+These grievances prompted an investigation by the RCMP, who attended a meeting of community members, home officials, the missionaries, and the Indian Agent.
 After listening to a mix of threats and promises from the RCMP constable and the Indian Agent, parents agreed to return their children if Principal Clarke “would sign her name to a paper before us that she would see that the children got all the food they wanted, that they would be well cared for, and be supplied with sufficient clothing.”
 Clarke signed.

 The home was already unpopular with many Kitamaat people before the 1922 boycott, and continued to be long afterward.
 In 1926, for example, the DIA reminded Thomas Ferrier, of the Board of Home Missions, to ensure the children at Kitamaat were well fed because “the rather unfortunate attitude of the Indian parents on the reserve makes it imperative that this school be conducted in an exemplary manner.”
 WMS records and Butcher’s letters attest to many instances of intervention by Kitamaat parents and community members.